sidgod/scala-musing/README.md

 Matching can be on basis of data type, pattern, pattern in object attributes, lists (element in lists, head :: tail) Can also be in tuples.
 Used in try - catch - finally for matching exception as expression.

+Uniform access principal. _= as setter of some private variable.

+Companion classes - apply, unapply. apply - factories. unapply - extraction of data from object. unapply content will be used in match greatly.

+== internally calls equals.
+Works on everything except arrays where we have to use sameElements.

+Avoid inheriting case class from other case class.